 1. Cades Cove

-Our Gatlinburg restaurant is located right on the doorstep of the Great Smoky Mountains National Park, where you can explore all the beautiful sights of winter.
+Our Gatlinburg restaurant is located right on the doorstep of the Great Smoky Mountains National Park.
+There you can see snow in the Smoky Mountains during winter!
 For those who aren’t fans of the cold, you can take a scenic drive through Cades Cove to view the snowy fields from the warmth of your vehicle.
 Although it is less common to see wildlife in the winter, keep your eyes peeled because deer are often lurking in the woods!
 There are numerous pull-off areas as well throughout the 11-mile loop road where you can stop to take pictures of the snowy scene.

 2. Downtown Gatlinburg